nedekriek/malmo/README.md

 ## Making and Merging branches:
 https://stackabuse.com/git-merge-branch-into-master/

+I have been deleting branches after I have merged them into master so far.
+This is just so everyone starts with a clean slate.
+You do not have to bother with deleting branches at all.
+Just make sure you are using good naming practices.

 Note: if you want to see what branches exist use git branch

 ## What is the difference between git pull and git rebase?